Samuel Eaton: Early life and travel

+Career in England

-Arrived in England at a time when his own party was everywhere triumphant, he found more encouragement to remain there than to return to the 'wilderness'.
+In 1640 he returned to England.
+He planned to gather a company to settle Toboket, afterwards Branford, of which a grant had been made to him.
+On his way he preached for some time in Boston, but declined an invitation to settle there permanently.
+He arrived in England at a time when his own party was everywhere triumphant, and he found more encouragement to remain there than to return to the 'wilderness'.
+He stayed in England for the rest of his life.

 He soon showed himself a vigorous asserter of Independency.
 Annexed to the Royalist Sir Thomas Aston's Remonstrance against Presbytery, 4to, 1641, are "Certain Positions preached at St. John's Church in Chester, by Mr. Samuel Eaton, a minister lately returned from New England, upon Sunday, being the third day of January 1640", as well as "Certyn other Positions preached by the same man at Knuttesford, a great Market Toune in the same County".
 Aston bears unwilling testimony to Eaton's powers as a preacher in asserting that by his "doctrines many of the common people are brought into that odium of the Book of Common Prayer, that divers of them will not come into the church during the time of divine service".
 In August 1641 "the New England Mr. Eaton" is reported as having delivered at Barrow, Cheshire, a violent tirade "against the bishops and their government".

-He became an assistant to the parliamentary commissioners of Cheshire.
+Eaton became an assistant to the parliamentary commissioners of Cheshire.
 He was afterwards chosen teacher of a congregational church at Dukinfield in Cheshire, whence he removed to the neighbouring borough of Stockport, where he preached in the free school.
 In this place he had difficulty with his people, some of whom, says Edmund Calamy, "ran things to a great height, and grew wiser than their minister".
 Upon being silenced in 1662 he attended the ministry of John Angier at Denton, near Manchester, where, it is said, many of his old hearers who had disliked him much while he was their minister "were wrought into a better temper".

+Disagreements with Quakers

+Eaton became involved in the case of a member of his congregation who had married a Quaker and joined that denomination; this led to a debate on the merits of the two denominations which was eventually answered by the founder of the Quakers, George Fox.

+Death

 He died at Denton 9 Jan.
 1664–5, aged 68, and was buried in the chapel there on the 13th.
 He left no children.
 In his funeral sermon he is stated to have suffered not only from the persecution which raged against the silenced ministers, being "several times brought into trouble and imprisoned", but from grievous bodily affliction; he had "been dying many years".